hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 We could also use class on a data frame or any other type of object.
 Let's use the `metadata` file that we created to test out some more functions.

-Take a look at the dataframe by typing out the variable name `metadata` and pressing return.
-The file contains information describing the samples in our study.
+Take a look at the dataframe by typing out the variable name `metadata` and pressing return; the variable contains information describing the samples in our study.
 Each row holds information for a single sample, and the columns represent `genotype`(WT or KO),  `celltype` (typeA or typeB), and `replicate number`.

 	metadata